turingschool/front-end-curriculum/lessons/module-3/react-basic-lifecycle-methods-and-propTypes.md

     in App
 ```

+### Review then Turn & Talk

 Check out a complete list of `propTypes` and examples of usage [here](https://facebook.github.io/react/docs/typechecking-with-proptypes.html#react.proptypes).

 By default, all props specified within the `Class.propTypes` object will be considered optional.
-There are many instances where
-your component will not function correctly without that particular prop.
-To add a validation that will fire an error message if
-a prop does not show up at all, simply add `.isRequired` to the end of the propType delcaration.
+There are many instances where your component will not function correctly without that particular prop.
+To add a validation that will fire an error message if a prop does not show up at all, simply add `.isRequired` to the end of the propType delcaration.

 ```js
 Main.propTypes = {